WilleeRobot/astro-cube-tw-boilerplate/CONTRIBUTING.md

 7. **Create a pull request**.
 Describe your changes as much as possible in the pull request description.

-## Code of Conduct

-By participating in this project, you are expected to uphold our Code of Conduct.

 ## Need help?

 If you have any questions or need help, don't hesitate to ask.
 You can contact us at [hi@rolandfranke.nl](mailto:hi@rolandfranke.nl) or open an issue on GitHub.